thoughtful-web/activation-requirements-wp/README.md

 These are changes that I am either considering or will seek to implement.

-1. Confirm support for themes to use this library.
+1. Add a Theme top-level class that mimics the Plugin class but uses Theme hooks like the action hook `after_switch_theme`.
 2. Add a "themes" parameter to the configuration array to check for the active theme or the presence of a parent theme.
 3. Provide a configuration value that facilitates post-activation notices to the user.
-4. Allow both 'AND' and 'OR' clauses to be declared in the configuration.
+4. Consider improving the error page content by including more plugin data parameters if available.
-5. Improve the error page content by including more plugin data parameters if available.
+5. Allow both 'AND' and 'OR' clauses to be declared at the same time in the configuration.

 [Back to top](#activation-requirements-for-wordpress)